1-Platform/one-platform/packages/ssi-service/README.md

 </body>
 ```

-3. Mount your SPA build/dist as a volume in the the docker-compose `ssi-templates` service
+1. Mount your SPA build/dist as a volume in the the docker-compose `ssi-templates` service.
+(Make sure these is a build/dist directory present).

    ```yml
    ...